OpenTabular/DeepTabular/README.md

 best_params = model.optimize_hparams(X, y)
 ```

-This automatically sets the search space based on the default config from ``mambular.configs``.
+This automatically sets the search space based on the default config from ``deeptabular.configs``.
 See the documentation for all params with regard to ``optimize_hparams()``.
 However, the preprocessor arguments are fixed and cannot be optimized here.

 <h2> ⚖️ Distributional Regression with MambularLSS </h2>

 MambularLSS allows you to model the full distribution of a response variable, not just its mean.
 This is crucial when understanding variability, skewness, or kurtosis is important.
-All Mambular models are available as distributional models.
+All DeepTabular models are available as distributional models.

 <h3> Key Features of MambularLSS: </h3>